 Victorian Railways – Y Class (1963)

 A total of seventy five Y Class were ordered by the Victorian Railways from Clyde Engineering, delivered in three batches from 1963 of twenty five locos each.
 Obtained to dieselise shunting operations, the reliability of these locos soon saw them working all kinds of trains, from branch line freight to commuter passenger services.
+A small number of stalwarts continue in their shunting role into 2020.

 West Australian Government Railways – J Class (1966)